 What Went Well Retrospective

-The 2 (3) questions to ask in a what went well sprint retro:
+The 2 (3) questions to ask in a What Went Well Sprint Retrospective💡

-First things first: the what went well retro asks the two most basic questions related to the last sprint cycle (what went well? + what went not so well?).
-But it's this simplicity that often gets the job done.
+First things first: the What Went Well Retro asks the two most basic questions related to the last Sprint-cycle (What Went Well? + What went not so well?).

 What Went Well Retrospective Questions + Examples